yajiya/quantstamp-summary/README.md

         - Quantstamp Protocol
         - Quantstamp, by example
 	- Translate medium post to Chinese
+	- Translate TelegramANN selective to Chinese
+	- Github project of awesome-quantstamp, which will link to kinds of awesome stuffs about quantstamp
 	- Promot Quantstamp to different audiences in different scenarios

 2. xiaohei